William Pitt (singer)

-William Pitt (born William Frederick Pate) is an American-born pop singer whose single "City Lights" became a hit in several European countries in 1987.
+William Pitt (William Frederick Pate) is an American-born pop singer whose single "City Lights" became a hit in several European countries in 1987.

 Biography

 William Pitt started singing and playing guitar in 1955 when he acquired a Sears Roebuck Harmony guitar.
 During the 1980s, while living in Paris, William Pitt was signed to a record deal by music producer Pascal Wüthrich.

-William Pitt's single "City Lights" became a hit on its first release in France in 1986.
+William Pitt's single "City Lights" became a hit on its first release in France, in 1986.
 After this, it became a hit in several other European countries following a re-release in 1987.
 In the Netherlands, "City Lights" reached the Top 20.
-The song was a disco hit in Italy during the summer of 1986 and reached the charts in 1987, peaking at 17.
+The song was a disco hit in Italy during the summer of 1986, and reached the charts in 1987, peaking at 17.
 William Pitt's follow-up single "Funny Girl" only made it to the lower regions of the German and Belgium charts.
 A comeback single was released in 1990.

-"City Lights" sampled the bassline from the song "Don't Look Any Further" by Dennis Edwards and Siedah Garrett.